 - There are 1.1 million BTEC students each year.

 - More than 200 universities worldwide recognise BTECs.

-All BTEC Courses are organised only in cooperation with our educational partners (worldwide).
-At present it is not possible for individual students to sign in for these courses.
+The majority of our BTEC Courses are organised in cooperation with our educational partners (worldwide).
+In some of our courses it is possible for individual students (or small groups) to sign in.
+Please express your interest by contacting us.

 If you have any questions, please get in touch with Harm Holleman or Lianne Hendriks: